bcambel/pythonarticles/articles/itertools.md

 Combinations
 ---------------------

-Excepts a iterable(1,2,3) and the length of the combinations(2) in our case.
+Expects a iterable(1,2,3) and the length of the combinations(2) in our case.

 ```python
 from itertools import combinations